gvwilson/thirdbit/src/fiction/darker-web/index.md

 "I had Legal take a look at it,"
 Professor Maung interrupts.
-"Turns out we can build an index or a concordance, which is basically what I want to do."
+"It says we can build an index, which is basically what I want to do."
-Professor Maung knows that claim is stretching the truth well past the breaking point.
-He hopes that neither the administration nor the legal department will know enough to realize that.
+Professor Maung knows he is stretching the truth well past the breaking point, but hopes no one in the administration or the legal department will realize that.

-But Professor Jayaramath is shaking her head.
+Professor Jayaramath shakes her head.
 "I'm sorry,
-but I don't think we should take the chance, not now that things finally seem to be running smoothly."
+but I don't think we should risk it."

 Professor Maung nods.
 He expected this,
-which is why he has already had several off-campus discussions with the sys admin who manages the university's digital archive and is happy to be paid in bitcoin.
+which is why he has already had several discussions with the sys admin who manages the archive and is happy to be paid in bitcoin.
 He exchanges a few pleasantries with Professor Jayaramath for appearances' sake, then leaves.

 Nila takes off her glasses and rubs the bridge of her nose.
-This is not the first time she has fended off an attempt to access the archive.
+This is not the first attempt to access the archive that she has fended off.
 She is more convinced than ever that it should never have been created.

 She looks out his window at the gathering darkness.
-Strange shapes writhe at the edge of her vision, vanishing whenever she tries to look directly at them.
+Strange shapes writhe at the edge of her vision, vanishing whenever she tries to look at them directly.
-She has started reading scripture again, as she did when she was young, but now she notices layers of meaning she never did before, like toxic mud at the bottom of a clear pool.
+She has started reading scripture as she did when she was young.
+She now notices layers of meaning she never did before, like toxic mud at the bottom of a clear pool.

-Under the papers on her desk lies a file folder full of handwritten notes about what has happened to the people involved in the project, and before that, to the people who helped collect and curate the material.
+Under the papers on her desk lies a folder of handwritten notes about what has happened to the people involved in the project, and before that, to the people who helped collect and curate the material.